Europe weighs death and destruction from extreme weather | DW | 03.02.2022

 Only about 23% of total losses were insured, although this also varied considerably among countries.
 In Romania and Lithuania, it was just 1%, rising to 56% in Denmark and 55% in the Netherlands.

-The assessment also found that the overwhelming amount of the fatalities — more than 85% in the 40-year period — was due to heatwaves.
+The assessment also found that the overwhelming amount of the fatalities — more than 85% in the 40-year period — were caused by heatwaves.

-The heatwave of 2003 caused most fatalities, representing between 50% and 75% of all fatalities from weather and climate-related events over the last four decades.
+The heat wave of 2003 caused most fatalities, representing between 50% and 75% of all fatalities from weather and climate-related events over the past four decades.

 The EEA said climate change was likely to increase the risk of losses of both life and property.
 It called for policymakers to think more about disaster risk reduction through schemes like flood protection.